ExpressLRS/Docs/docs/quick-start/transmitters/jumper-t20-internal.md

     Before you start, ensure you have the latest EdgeTX firmware version on your Radio.
 Consult the EdgeTX [documentation](https://github.com/EdgeTX/edgetx.github.io/wiki/EdgeTX-Installation-Guide) regarding the updating process.

-    For the `Jumper T20`, the EdgeTX firmware that came with it (pre EdgeTX 2.9.0) should work fine and there's no need to update it.
+    For any of the variants of the `Jumper T20`, the EdgeTX firmware that came with it (pre EdgeTX 2.9.0) should work fine and there's no need to update it.

     ???
 Tip "Simplest EdgeTX Updating Procedure"
         1. Visit http://buddy.edgetx.org/.